Understanding Cyber Liability (Part 2)

 Denial of service attack launched against the policyholder’s network which overwhelms the system and shuts it down, denying use of the network

-FIRST PARTY COVERAGE: Breach Response Expense: Cyber risk policies provide coverage to pay on behalf or reimburse the policyholder for various expenses they incur to respond to a data breach.
+FIRST-PARTY COVERAGE: Breach Response Expense: Cyber risk policies provide coverage to pay on behalf of or reimburse the policyholder for various expenses they incur to respond to a data breach.
 This coverage includes: